This is really a good Beef Stew recipe and it's easy to make! The puff pastry is a nice little addition, too!

 Notes

-- Beef stew usually consists of some potatoes, but I wanted to make a carb-free stew!
-If you use potatoes, simply peel and cube Yukon gold potatoes and add them when you add the carrots; you may have to add more beef broth, as potatoes absorb liquid.
+- If you want to include potatoes, simply peel and cube Yukon gold potatoes and add them after the carrots are tender (about an hour before you want to serve the stew); you may have to add more beef broth, as potatoes absorb liquid.

 - If you want to add pasta or barley, do so after the soup is done.
 Both will cook on a low heat in about 10 minutes.
 Note: if adding barley, add more water or broth as barley absorbs liquid

-- If adding frozen or canned (drained) peas, add them at the end
+- If adding frozen peas, add them at the end